 Sheep: Azeitão, Ossau-Iraty, Roncal, Serra de Estrela, Wigmore

-‘The classic pairing is Crottin de Chavignol with Sancerre, and most goat’s cheeses will match well with Sauvignon Blancs.
-But you can break the rules here, as long as you stick with a fresh wine with lively acidity, such as Albariño, dry Riesling, white Bordeaux or Chenin Blanc.
-For slightly older cheeses, I’d go for a richer Rhône white.’
-Basset says sheep’s cheeses can stand up to some rustic reds, southern Rhônes and rosados or reds from Spain, but that it is best to avoid very mature sheep or goat cheeses as when they mature they can be very strong, with an ammonia character that overpowers everything.
+‘The classic pairing is Crottin de Chavignol with Sancerre.
+But you can break the rules here, as long as you stick with a fresh wine with lively acidity’.
+Basset says that it is best to avoid very mature sheep or goat cheeses as they can be very strong.

 Try: Epoisses, Langres, Livarot, Mahon, Maroilles, Munster, Pont L’Eveque, Stinking Bishop, Taleggio

-‘I’m not a great fan of very smelly cheese,’ Basset admits.
-‘If I’m in Burgundy and someone gave me a bit of Epoisses I would enjoy it, but I would not buy it.
-If you want one for your cheeseboard, try to choose a younger cheese whose character will not destroy the wine.’
+‘Try to choose a younger cheese whose character will not destroy the wine.’
 Epoisses and red Burgundy is a classic regional match, but Basset is not convinced.
 ‘I’d prefer an exuberant wine that stands up better.
 These are not cheeses for Chablis or mature Burgundy – any subtlety will be destroyed!
 Munster and Gewurztraminer is a classic match and would work with other washed-rind cheeses as well.
-Rich Alsace Pinot Gris or other spicy, aromatic wines are also good.
-Maybe a spicy Spanish rosé, or an old-fashioned Rioja with soft tannins – but not your best bottle of 30-year-old gran reserva.’

 All for one, one for all